konstructio/kubefirst-live/README.md

 _Click on the image for [a small video](https://youtu.be/H6YXleBZVRU) showing how to configure StreamYard_

 When asked to enter your name: you can either add your full name or just your first one, whatever floats your boat.
-We only ask that if you are using Twitter, to add ` | @username` after your name.
+We only ask that if you are using Twitter, to add `ㅤ| @username` after your name.
 Lastly, be sure that in `Settings` > `Camera`, the `Camera resolution` combobox has `Full High Definition (1080p)` selected, for best video quality.

 ### Promotion

 A couple of days before the stream, we will share on our [Twitter account](https://twitter.com/kubefirst), [LinkedIn page](https://www.linkedin.com/company/kubefirst/), [Slack community](https://kubefirst.io/slack), and in other related communities.
 We will tag your company.
-To help us spread the words, a retweet and reshare with your company's social media or even your personal ones are more than welcome.
+To help us spread the words, a retweet and repost with your company's social media or even your personal ones are more than welcome.

 ### During the Show